lilingxi01/svdm/docs/src/content/docs/index.md

 ![Cover](../../assets/cover.png)

 :::caution
-SVDM Documentation is still under development.
-We just published the initial version of the package, and we are working hard to provide you with the best documentation.
-Please be patient and check back later for more updates.
+SVDM Documentation is still under development (partially finished).
+We are working hard to provide you with the best documentation.
 :::

 **SVDM** (**S**tyling **V**ariance **D**ecomposition **M**odule) is a multi-dimensional styling variance decomposition system in TypeScript that allows you to define and manage style variations in a structured and scalable way.
 This module comes extremely handy when: